 The Best Practice Guide to Commissioning a Piped Irrigation System (download box) provides a general commissioning plan, as-built drawing expectations along with specific items that should be considered when planning, designing, and implementing a new irrigation development.

 An Operation and Maintenance Manual is a fundamental part of the commissioning process.
 It is also an essential part of every Health & Safety programme.
-INZ has developed an operation and maintenance checklist and operation and maintenance manual guide to help irrigators and installers prepare these documents.
+IrrigationNZ has developed an operation and maintenance checklist and operation and maintenance manual guide to help irrigators and installers prepare these documents.